zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

 #### Graph Data Missing After Restore

-It has been noticed that occasionally, after a complete restore of the Manager for Lustre\* server, some of the data points may not be updated.
-One of the obvious symptoms of this is the graphs on the Manager for Lustre\* dashboard may display as blank, without data, even when the file system is known to be busy.
+It has been noticed that occasionally, after a complete restore of the Intel® Manager for Lustre* software server, some of the data points may not be updated.
+One of the obvious symptoms of this is the graphs on the Intel® Manager for Lustre* software dashboard may display as blank, without data, even when the file system is known to be busy.
 Similarly, OST capacity may be incorrectly reported.

-This is caused by one or more of the Manager for Lustre\* client agents losing contact with the manager and refusing to reconnect after the service has been restored.
-To restore the connection, log into the affected Manager for Lustre\* asset (e.g., the MDS or OSS) and restart the client agent service as follows.
+This is caused by one or more of the Intel® Manager for Lustre* software client agents losing contact with the manager and refusing to reconnect after the service has been restored.
+To restore the connection, log into the affected Intel® Manager for Lustre* software asset (e.g., the MDS or OSS) and restart the client agent service as follows.
 This is a one-time fix.

 ```